sairaatta/conquer_chess/docs/rulebook/README.md

 7.4.1    If a player displaces one or more pieces, he/she shall re-establish the correct position in his/her own time.

-7.4.2    If necessary, either the player or his/her opponent shall pause the chessclock and ask for the arbiter’s assistance.
+7.4.2    If necessary, either the player or his/her opponent shall pause the chessclock and ask for the arbiter's assistance.

 7.4.3    The arbiter may penalise the player who displaces the pieces.